 Important: Some of these steps work only on Android 11 and up.
 Learn how to check your Android version.

 All Pixel phones can use nano SIM cards.
-With Project Fi, Pixel 2 phones can also use eSIM.
+Some Pixel phones can also use eSIM.

-- In the U.S., you can pick no SIM card or a pre-inserted Verizon SIM card.
-If Verizon is your mobile carrier, activate your SIM card on their site (www.vzw.com/google-activate).
+- In the US, you can pick no SIM card or a pre-inserted Verizon SIM card.
+If Verizon is your mobile carrier, activate your SIM card on their site.

-- In other countries, your phone comes with no SIM card.
+- In other countries, your phone doesn't come with a SIM card.

-To get a nano SIM card, contact your mobile service provider.
-If you're asked for your phone's IMEI number, learn where to see your IMEI number.
+- To get a nano SIM card, contact your mobile service provider.
+If you're asked for your phone's IMEI number, learn where to find your IMEI number.

 With your phone off:

 - Into the small hole on the phone's left edge, insert the SIM ejection tool.